Living street: Environmental design

-Traffic Calming Measures
+Traffic calming measures

 In order to reclaim streets as a play area for children and a place for the community to gather and socialize, traffic calming measures can be put in place.
 This may include introducing speed bumps, changing the surface of the road, or creating artificial chicanes.
 These measures physically enforce reasonable speeds, rather than signage which can have little effect on the driver's actions - instead, drivers are forced to be more aware of their actions and the actions of other street users.
 Other traffic calming measures include raised intersections and pedestrian crossings which bring the vehicles to the pedestrian level, indicating cars do not have full ownership of the road and must be vigilant of other road users.
 Chicanes, narrower travel lanes, and roundabouts purposefully slow down cars to safer speeds.
 Extensive car-free areas, wide, well-lit sidewalks, refuge islands for crossings, crossing signals, and zebra crossings provide safe and convenient facilities for more vulnerable road users.
 The woonerf in the Netherlands incorporates some of these traffic calming techniques but goes further in that it uses the concept of the shared street where separate spaces are not defined and pedestrians have access to the entire street.
 Developing the street more by filling in the "street wall" is another design measure to encourage walking and cycling.
 This concept consists of filling in the empty spaces and large parking lots often found adjacent to streets to make the street not only more attractive or inviting but also more accessible to these active commuters.
 In addition, moving parking lots to the back of the store like found in European countries gives priority to pedestrians and cyclists near the entrance.

 Living streets focus on how to best move people and not just the car.
 The design aims resolve issues such as high-speed traffic arterials, too few intersections, and lack of sidewalks.
 There may be dedicated transit lanes, sidewalks and bike lanes, and spaces that serve the entire community regardless of age, income, or ability.
 Measures such as bike lanes and safe, accessible maintained sidewalks will provide the infrastructure for the community to become active commuters.
 Further design strategies such as medians can serve as a safety net for pedestrians and indicate pedestrian presence for motor vehicles, while reducing lane and land width and bulb-outs can decrease a pedestrian's crossing distance.
 Speed bumps and traffic circles can make the street seem like less of a highway.
 Instead, these measures encourage lower travel speeds and therefore bring increased safety for other street users.
 Adequate signage, signals, and lighting can also be used to make all users aware the street is a shared space.
 These measures may require even less space to carry more people.